 Barium enemas are generally safe, but rare complications can occur, such as:

 - Severe constipation (impaction) or obstruction from barium that hardens.

 Barium is not radioactive, but X-rays give off a small amount of radiation.

 Results and Follow-Up

-- Inability to have a bowel movement or pass gas within two days of the exam
+- Inability to poop or pass gas within two days.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy